Ethan-Leone-9134/Rovers/README.md

 - Add Camera
 - Develop Autonomus Navigation

+### Colors
+Red - Starting Up
+Green - Ready
+Orange - Has been moved
+Cyan - Changed to duo mode
+Magenta - Changed to solo mode

 ### Setup
 - Please ensure all tools are installed before using this repository:
   - #### A version of python3, preferably 3.9